rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters.md

 ### Additional Features for Registered EKS, AKS, and GKE Clusters

-When you register an Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), or Google Kubernetes Engine (GKE) cluster, Rancher handles the cluster similarly to clusters created in Rancher.
+Rancher handles registered EKS, AKS, or GKE clusters similarly to clusters created in Rancher.
 However, Rancher doesn't destroy registered clusters when you delete them through the Rancher UI.

 When you create an EKS, AKS, or GKE cluster in Rancher, then delete it, Rancher destroys the cluster.
 When you delete a registered cluster through Rancher, the Rancher server _disconnects_ from the cluster.
 The cluster remains live, although it's no longer in Rancher.
 You can still access the deregistered cluster in the same way you did before you registered it.